Voxel8/OctoPrint-Automation-Scripts/README.md

 ### `__script_id__`

   The identifier for this script.
 Must be globally unique and can not contain spaces or dashes.
+  The identifier also can not be the string `cancel`.

 ### `__script_title__`